Cuba's price-performance hit: Tasting the Quintero Brevas

 Good things take time: The maturing phase

 Cuban cigars are a bit like good wine - they need time to develop their full potential.
 Immediately after rolling, they are often a highlight, but then comes the so-called maturing phase.
 In Cuba, there is often a lack of resources to give the cigars a proper resting period before they are exported.
 My tip: Give the Quintero Brevas at least five years in your humidor.
-This patience is rewarded with wonderfully mild, round flavors that are guaranteed to impress you.
+This patience is rewarded with wonderfully mild, round flavours that are guaranteed to impress you.

 Buy them individually?
 So they stay fresh